HOME GLOSSARY RESOURCE AND ESSAYS ART LOGOS CONTACT

 Lexicon entry: κᾰλοκἀγᾰθ-ία, ἡ, the character and conduct of a καλὸς κἀγαθός (v. καλοκἀγαθός), nobleness, goodness.
 (L&S p.
 869, right column, within the definitions of κᾰλοκἀγᾰθ-έω). (ed. a κἀγαθός is a basket carried procession in honor of Demetra [L&S p.865, left column] + καλὸς, beautiful, so a beautiful basket in honor of the great Goddess Demetra) (ed. καλοκἀγαθός is an adject. form, a perfect gentleman; but later in a moral sense, a perfect character. [:&S p.869, right column, within the definitions of κᾰλοκἀγᾰθ-έω] ).

-kalos - (Greek: κάλος, ΚΆΛΟΣ) beautiful, good.- καλός, — beautiful, of outward form.
+- καλός, — beautiful, of outward form.
 2. in Att. added to a name in token of love or admiration.
 3. τὸ καλόν beauty.
 2. of sacrifices, auspicious.
 III. in a moral sense, beautiful, noble, honourable.
 2. τὸ κ. moral beauty, virtue, honour.
 (L&S p.870, left column)

-Karkinos is defined by Liddell & Scott: --crab.
-I. Cancer, as a sign in the Zodiac.
-III.
-6. (Cf. Lat. cancer, Skt. karkatas 'crab').
-(L&S p.878, right column)
+Karkínos is defined by Liddell & Scott: --crab.
+II.
+Cancer, as a sign in the Zodiac.
+(L&S p.
+878, right column, edited for simplicity)

 Visit this page: Hellenic Zodiacal Calendar.

-Karniasion - (Karneiasion, Gr. Καρνειάσιον, ΚΑΡΝΕΙΆΣΙΟΝ) grove sacred to Apollo Karnios, IG 5(1).1390.54, al. (Andania, i B. C.): written Καρνάσιον in Paus.4.33.5, al. (L&S p.878, right column)
+Karniasion - (Karneiasion, Gr. Καρνειάσιον, ΚΑΡΝΕΙΆΣΙΟΝ) grove sacred to Apollo Karnios, IG 5(1).1390.54, al. (Andania, i B. C.): written Καρνάσιον in Paus.4.33.5, al. (L&S p.
+878, right column)

 Karnus - Karnus was a son of Zeus and Europa.
-He was raised by Leto and was an Acarnanian seer who taught Apollo the art of divination.
+He was raised by Leto and was an Acarnanian seer who taught Apollo the art of divination.)

-Purification rites involve literal cleanliness, such as the use of khernips. (see khernips) "...if man is distinguished from other animals by anything, he is distinguished by this (ed. purity or cleanliness)...For since the Gods by their nature are pure and free from corruption, so far as men approach them by reason, so far do they cling to purity and to a habit of purity.
+kathairein, kathairo - purify (L&S p.849) Purification rites involve literal cleanliness, such as the use of khernips. (see khernips) "...if man is distinguished from other animals by anything, he is distinguished by this (ed. purity or cleanliness)...For since the Gods by their nature are pure and free from corruption, so far as men approach them by reason, so far do they cling to purity and to a habit of purity.
 But since it is impossible that man's nature can be altogether pure being composed of such materials, reason is applied, as far as it is possible, and reason endeavors to make human nature love purity."
 (The Discourses by Epictetus, About Purity; translated by George Long, 1877; found in a more recent edition, with no dates given, by Peter Pauper Press, pp.137-8)

 The true purification is of the soul and any purification rite that leaves stain on the participant has not purified.
 For example, "...the Pythian God (ed.
-Apollo), who ejected from the temple him who did not assist his friend, when he was being murdered." ... in which case, any ritual bathing etc. was insufficient to purify the man. (quote from The Discourses of Epictetus, Encheiridion (Manual) XXXII, George Long - see above - p.
+Apóllohn), who ejected from the temple him who did not assist his friend, when he was being murdered." ... in which case, any ritual bathing etc. was insufficient to purify the man. (quote from The Discourses of Epictetus, Encheiridion (Manual) XXXII, George Long - see above - p.
 21)

 "The first then and highest purity is that which is in the soul; and we say the same of impurity."
 (The Discourses by Epictetus, About Purity, George Long - see above - p.136)